-The Morinaga Group will enhance its corporate governance with the aim of maximizing corporate value and achieving perpetual corporate growth based on the basic policies of improving the health and efficiency of management, ensuring the reliability of financial reporting, providing timely and appropriate disclosure of information, complying with laws and regulations, and strengthening the trust and relationships with all stakeholders.
+The Morinaga Group will enhance its corporate governance with the aim of maximizing corporate value and achieving enduring corporate growth based on the basic policies of improving the health and efficiency of management, ensuring the reliability of its financial position, providing timely and appropriate disclosure of information, complying with laws and regulations, and strengthening the trust and relationships with all stakeholders.

 Here we introduce Morinaga’s emphasis on product quality and the technology supporting this.

 Here we introduce the latest research regarding the functionality of food ingredients.

 Information on our approach to sustainability and on related initiatives are available here.